Our staff in the Office of Financial Aid has put together this Q&A page to help answer questions you may have about your FAFSA application.

 • Students must meet the following requirements in order to be eligible for TEG funds:

-• Students must enroll on a full-time basis (minimum of 12 hrs per semester for Plainview students and a minimum of 9 hrs per term at the extension campuses).
+• Students must enroll on a full-time basis (minimum of 12 hrs per semester for Plainview students and a minimum of 9 hrs per term at the external campuses).

 Must be Texas resident attending a campus located in Texas.